Our Top 20 Most Popular Homemade Christmas Candy Recipes

 Christmas cookies tend to get all the attention, but there's more than one sweet treat to be enjoyed during the holidays.
 Along with all the other holiday desserts that will be put on display on your dessert table, be sure to leave room for some homemade Christmas candy.
 Here are our top 20 most popular Christmas candy recipes for snacking and sharing this holiday.

-"Chocoholics Beware!
+"Chocoholics beware!
 This stuff is highly addictive!
 Sinfully rich, decadent, and creamy are just a few of the words that come to mind when describing this fudge," says reviewer Jillian.
-Discover why this chocolate fudge has over a thousand glowing reviews.
+Discover for yourself why this chocolate fudge has over a thousand glowing reviews.

 Making homemade fudge doesn't get much easier than this 4-ingredient recipe.
 Reviewer CHRISTYZ3 agrees, saying, "I took this to a Christmas party and everyone loved it!
 This recipe is so easy and so good."